AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 | Investments | `data/investment.txt` |
 | Loans       | `data/loan.txt`       |

-> Tip: if you move the app to another computer, copy the whole `data/` folder along with it.
+> 💡Tip: if you move the app to another computer, copy the whole `data/` folder along with it.

 #### When it saves